Bilbao Football Club: Rivalry with Athletic Club

-Naturally, a rivalry soon arose between the two Bilbao teams.
-The Athletic team only had one foreigner in its ranks, Alfred Mills, while Bilbao FC was mostly made up of English players, such as Evans, Langford, Dyer and Cockram.
+At the end of 1901, the two most important clubs in the city were Bilbao FC and Athletic Club, thus sparking a growing rivalry between them on the playing field.
 Since there were hardly any fields in Bilbao, the two sides agreed to share the Lamiako field, which they rented together.
 Lamiako was thus the home to one of the first great rivalries in the history of Spanish football, with the first game between the two sides taking place on 10 November 1901, ending in a goalless draw.
+This duel aroused great interest, so both teams agreed to call for a new match to define the winner of their meeting, which took place on 1 December and also ended in a draw, this time at one goal apiece, with Astorquia scoring for Athletic and Walter Evans scoring for Bilbao FC.
+The second teams of both clubs joined the party as well and contested a match in early December, with Athletic's Eduardo Montejo scoring the only goal of the match.
+This rivalry helped turn football into a mass phenomenon in Bilbao since their duels aroused great expectation.

-This duel aroused great expectation, so both teams agreed to call a new match to define the winner of their meeting, which took place on 1 December and also ended in a draw (1–1), thus starting a series of matches in Lamiako, with the great rivalry between them serving as one of the drivers of football as a mass phenomenon in Bilbao.
-Two weeks later, on 15 December, the third game was held and ended in a 0–2 victory for Bilbao FC.
-Athletic was missing two players, including the mythical Juan Astorquia, who was unable to play due to being constipated, being replaced by R. Eguren, who at that time belonged to Athletic's second team.
-On the other hand, Bilbao FC was missing Manuel Ansoleaga who was not replaced, so both teams played with 10 players.
-Nothing remarkable happened in the first half, as the players were very cold due to the temperature.
-In the second half, however, all the players made an effort due to their desire to break the tie and define the winner.
-Bilbao FC took the lead thanks to Walter Evans, who scored after taking advantage of a kick missed by one of the Athletic players, and although Athletic fought back, Evans scored again in the dying minutes to seal the win.
+Two weeks later, on 15 December, the third game was held, with Bilbao FC claiming a 1–0 victory.
+Athletic was missing two players, including Astorquia, who was unable to play due to being constipated, being replaced by Remigio Eguren, who at that time belonged to Athletic's second team; Bilbao FC, on the other hand, was missing Manuel Ansoleaga who was not replaced, so both teams played with 10 players.
+Nothing remarkable happened in the first half, as the players were very cold due to the temperature, but in the second half, however, all the players made an effort due to their desire to break the tie and define the winner.
+Bilbao FC took the lead thanks to Walter Evans, who scored after taking advantage of a missed kick by one of the Athletic players.
+Despite Athletic's efforts to equalize, particularly from Ramón Silva, neither side was able to score again as Bilbao FC won 1–0.
+Some sources state that the only goal of this match was actually scored by William Dyer.